-The ABM track now has experienced practitioners, presenting demonstrated success while also flourishing in their careers and companies.
+An ABM conference like this now has experienced practitioners, presenting demonstrated success while also flourishing in their careers and companies.
 ABM speakers no longer focused on getting started or limited pilots – rather, it’s clearly time to talk long-term, full implementation, and mature measurement and optimization.

 In fact, 34% of marketers have been practicing ABM for 2 or more years, according to a TOPO survey.

 Eric Whittlake, Senior Analyst for ABM at TOPO, describes that the clients he’s working with are starting to see account based funnels close deals 10x higher success rate than lead-based efforts (and measure it with new account-based measurement tech like ours).